saikamal88/Lead_Score_Case_Study/README.md

 # Lead_Score_Case_Study
-Upgrad Case Study on Lead Scoring
+Upgrad Group Case Study on Lead Scoring by Sai Kamal Chand, Sampath and Chandan Singh

 Problem Statement: An education company named X Education sells online courses to industry professionals.
 On any given day, many professionals who are interested in the courses land on their website and browse for courses.